-Ironically, labeling the internet companies as for example, Jonathan Taplin's polemic against either publishers or broadcasters in order to imbue the "vampire squids of Silicon Valley", Move Fast them with a greater sense of responsibility with and Break Things, asserts.
-Such sentiments have respect to content moderation could bolster their been embraced in Canada, where industry players claims that they are entitled to the highest stanand think tanks as well as the trade associations dards of free speech protection possible-at the and labour unions that represent the "creative expense of their users' speech rights and other industries" vilify Google, Netflix and Facebook democratic fundamentals.
-Such an outcome would for allegedly laying waste to Canadian media and strengthen corporate rule while ignoring a fundaculture (the Public Policy Forum's Shattered Mirmental problem: governments' failure to govern on ror and Democracy Divided reports exemplify the point; also see Winseck, 2017 for a critique of the behalf of their citizens.
-The upshot overall would be yet greater accumulations of 'power without first of the Shattered Mirror). responsibility'.
+Ironically, labeling the internet companies as either publishers or broadcasters in order to imbue them with a greater sense of responsibility with respect to content moderation could bolster their claims that they are entitled to the highest standards of free speech protection possible-at the expense of their users' speech rights and other democratic fundamentals.
+Such an outcome would strengthen corporate rule while ignoring a fundamental problem: governments' failure to govern on behalf of their citizens.
+The upshot overall would be yet greater accumulations of 'power without responsibility'.